AgileVentures/av-static-website/source/blog_articles/2017-09-06-av-ecosystem-review-athletic-reps.html.markdown

 var expect = chai.expect;
 ```

-hmm, have I been throwing in a mix of Python/React syntax there? :-)  Okay, hopefully this pain point will help me remember - would be great to repeat every day for a few to nail it down - now lets' see if I can hook up the test to real code again.
+hmm, have I been throwing in a mix of Python/React syntax there? :-)  Okay, hopefully this pain point will help me remember - would be great to repeat every day for a few to nail it down - now let's see if I can hook up the test to real code again.

-Took a bit of a big bite here - moved all the js code into a lib dir, moved all the greetings text/variables to a `greetings.js` file, renamed the test files, made loads of things consts, updated package.json with `"start": "node lib/server.js"` and tried the following at the end of the `greetings.js` file in order for it to be pulled into to both test and `server.js`:
+Took a bit of a big bite here - moved all the js code into a lib dir, moved all the greetings text/variables to a `greetings.js` file, renamed the test files, made loads of things consts, updated package.json with `"start": "node lib/server.js"` and tried the following at the end of the `greetings.js` file in order for it to be pulled into both test and `server.js`:

 ```js
 module.export = greetings;